devwraithe/nasa_apod/README.md

 # 🚀 Astronomia - NASA Astronomy Pictures of the Day

 **Astronomia** is a cross-platform mobile application (Android and iOS) to show pictures from NASA's "Astronomy Picture of the Day" website in a fashion manner.
+Note that the `master` branch is the most up-to-date.

 ## 🛠️ Features